Isaiah-Hamilton/isaiah-hamilton/README.md

 <br>

 I'm a full stack developer based in Atlanta, Georgia.
 I have a strong passion for coding and building things that impact people's day to day lives and make them better.
-I am interested in Typescript, Next.js, Deno, Supabase, and building consumer apps + developer tools.
+I am interested in Typescript, Next.js, Golang, Supabase, and building consumer apps + developer tools.
 In my free time, you can see skating, gaming, exploring, and talking to new people.

 <br>

 - 🔭 I’m currently working on [supabase](https://github.com/supabase)

-- 🌱 I’m currently learning Typescript, Nextjs, and Supabase
+- 🌱 I’m currently learning Typescript, Nextjs, Golang, and Supabase

 - 💬 Ask me about anything [here](https://github.com/Isaiah-Hamilton/Isaiah-Hamilton/issues)